replicatedhq/troubleshoot.sh/docs/source/collect/all.md

 - [redis](./redis): collects information related to a redis cluster

 ## CSI

 - [ceph](./ceph): collects information about a ceph installation
 - [longhorn](./longhorn): collects information about a longhorn installation

 ## Registry

 - [registryImages](./registry-images): collects information about image existence in a registry

+## Host Collectors

+[Host Collectors](/collect/#host-collectors) can only be run using a `HostPreflight`.
+They execute on the local node or on remote cluster nodes.

+- [kernelModules](./kernel-modules): lists a node's kernel modules